Azure Active Directory code samples (v1.0 endpoint)

 |Platform||Only signs in users||Calls Microsoft Graph or AAD Graph||Calls another ASP.NET or ASP.NET Core 2.0 Web API|

 ASP.NET Core 2.0

 Web applications demonstrating role-based access control (authorization)

 The following samples show how to implement role-based access control (RBAC).
 RBAC is used to restrict the permissions of certain features in a web application to certain users.
 The users are authorized depending on whether they belong to an Azure AD group or have a given application role.

 |dotnet-webapp-groupclaims||A .NET 4.5 MVC web app that uses Azure AD roles for authorization|

 Desktop and mobile public client applications calling Microsoft Graph or a Web API

-- or even by delegating the interactive sign-in to another device (device code flow used on devices which don't provide web controls).
+- By delegating the interactive sign-in to another device (device code flow used on devices which don't provide web controls)